zig-bitcoin/coconut/README.md

 zig build bench -- --report=false
 ```

-The benchmarks will be compiled with the ReleaseFast optimization level, providing the most accurate performance metrics.
+The benchmarks will be compiled with the ReleaseFast optimization level.

 ### Benchmark Results